If you want to learn how to open a coffee shop in Ohio, you’ve come to the right place!

 Small Ohio Cities and Towns Present Big Opportunities

 Many cities and towns in Ohio’s 88 counties lack a gathering place where locals can get together over a cup of coffee.
 Does your city or town need an independent coffee shop?
-Would you like to be the result that comes up when people in your part of Ohio search for “coffee near me?”

 Although the shop is new, its history stretches back to 1841, when a spot along the Muskingum River in Beverly, Ohio welcomed Lock No. 4, an important link in the Ohio canal system that brought commerce and opportunity to the Mid-Ohio Valley.